 - 5. To be considered compliant with UKRI's open access requirements research articles made available via repositories are required to meet the following technical requirements: - a.
-PIDs for research outputs must be implemented according to international recognised standards, examples of international standards include DOI, URN or Handle - b. article-level metadata must be implemented according to a defined application profile that supports the UKRI Open Access Policy and if possible is available via a CC0 public domain dedication; this must include the persistent identifier to both the Author's Accepted Manuscript and the Version of Record; the metadata standard must adhere to international best practice such as the OpenAIRE guidelines
+PIDs for research outputs must be implemented according to international recognised standards, examples of international standards include DOI, URN or Handle - b. article-level metadata must be implemented according to a defined application profile that supports the UKRI Open Access Policy and if possible is available via a CC0 public domain dedication; this must include a persistent identifier that resolves to the item landing page displaying metadata and link(s) to the full text of the Author's Accepted Manuscript (where available) and/or the Version of Record.
+The metadata standard must adhere to international best practice such as the OpenAIRE guidelines.